ngoldbaum/ngoldbaum.github.io/content/posts/repo-contents.md

 -rw-rw-r-- 1 goldbaum goldbaum 331K May 21 16:30 rbc-revs-v1
 ```

-These arent documented on the wiki (last updated in 2013) and appear to contain
+These aren't documented on the wiki (last updated in 2013) and appear to contain
 opaque binary data.
 I'm going to ignore these for now.

 The `dirstate` file contains information about the state of the working
 directory (e.g. everything in the repository *except* for the `.hg`
 directory).
-Quote the mercurial wiki:
+Quote the Mercurial wiki:

 > This file contains information on the current state of the working directory
 > in a binary format.
 It begins with two 20-byte hashes, for first and second